upjs/facile-validator/README.md

 ### int

-The input value must be an integer (positive or negative).
+The field under validation must be an integer (positive or negative).

 ```html
 <input data-rules="int" />